-When you go shopping for towing equipment, one of the most bewildering choices you face is selecting a hitch.
-There are many different options available, and it’s easy to become confused about the details of each kind and class of hitch.
+When you are shopping for towing equipment, one of the most bewildering choices you can face is selecting a hitch.
+There are many different options available, and can be easy to become confused about the details of each kind and class of hitch.

 Figure 3-1 shows the most common trailer hitch classes, with information about the maximum trailer weight and tongue weight allowed.
 In this figure “WC” stands for “Weight Carrying,” meaning a basic ball mount and coupler.
 The “WD” ratings are higher, and those limits require you to use a Weight Distributing ball mount.
 “TW” stands for Tongue Weight, which is the weight on the trailer coupler when the trailer is fully loaded.

 Class 1 Through Class 5 Trailer Hitch Receivers

 The receivers shown in Figure 3-1 are the most commonly used towing solution.
 However, both lighter and heavier-duty options are available.
 The following definitions will help you understand the full range of options.
 The definitions are listed in order from lightest duty to heaviest, followed by definitions for Weight Carrying and Weight Distributing hitches and Front Mount receivers.

 The most basic trailer hitch for a passenger car, SUV, or truck is simply the vehicle’s bumper.
 Most truck bumpers and many SUV bumpers come equipped with a hole in the center of the bumper sized to accommodate a standard trailer ball.
 If your trailering needs are limited to less than 1,000 pounds and 100 pounds of tongue weight, this style of hookup and some basic wiring may be all that you need.
 Although some bumpers are rated for towing, use caution and never exceed the capacity of the lowest rated towing component.